Slow Cooker Pulled Chicken

 - Yellow mustard.
 The tang from the mustard is the perfect compliment to the sweetness of the sauce.

 - Slow cook.
-Place chicken in the slow cooker and pour the homemade sauce evenly over the top of the chicken.
+Place chicken in the bottom of the slow cooker and pour the homemade sauce evenly over the top of the chicken.
 Cover and cook on high for one hour.
 Reduce heat to low, and cook five to six hours.
 If you won’t be able to adjust the temperature setting after one hour, simply cook on LOW for 6-7 hours or on HIGH for 3-4 hours.

 - Pull chicken.
 Once cooked, remove the chicken from the slow cooker using a slotted spoon and place it onto a cutting board.
 Using two forks, pull apart each chicken thigh until your chicken is fully shredded.
-Add the shredded chicken back to the slow cooker and stir it into the sauce.
+Add the shredded chicken back to the slow cooker and stir it into the juice.

 - Serve.
 Pile shredded chicken on buns to enjoy as a chicken sandwich or enjoy another preferred way!